Grayscale image of a robotic arm in a clean, modern environment.

 • Irrelevant data inclusion: AI sometimes extracts too much irrelevant information, making summaries too confusing.
 Finding crucial details from cluttered data can be hectic and may require you to rework.

-• Lack of Judgment: Determining if a record is legally or medically relevant often requires human reasoning.
+• Lack of Judgment: Determining whether a record is legally or medically relevant often requires human reasoning.
 AI lacks that judgment.
 It may leave out important records and include irrelevant ones, impacting your opinions.

 • Compliance concerns: Handling protected health information (PHI) requires strict adherence to HIPAA and other regulations, and not all AI tools meet these standards.
 If any data leakage occurs, you may face legal ramifications.